 For more information, visit the Benefit Change page.

-Each year the State of Iowa and the University establish open enrollment dates for their various benefit programs.
-During this open enrollment period, Merit employees may change health insurance plans.
-Faculty, Professional and Scientific staff may change any of their benefits.
-Each year, these enrollment dates are established based upon when final rates are obtained from vendors and materials are available for disbursement on campus.
+Each year the University establishes open enrollment dates for benefit programs.
+During this period, Faculty and Staff may change any of their benefits.
+These enrollment dates are established based upon when final rates are obtained from vendors and materials are available for disbursement on campus.
 The open enrollment periods generally occur in late fall.
 Employed graduate students have their open enrollment periods at the beginning of each semester.
 The open enrollment dates vary year by year.
 You will receive notice of your annual open enrollment period.

 Individuals moving to or from another state agency or Board of Regents institution may transfer their original hire date, sick leave and vacation accumulations.
 No other benefits transfer among the state agencies or Board of Regents institutions.
 This is because each of the other benefit programs is unique to that particular institution.

 The University contributes toward the cost of benefits for all full- and part-time, permanent staff members who work at least 50% time.
-If you are in a position covered by AFSCME or COGS, your benefits and the contribution levels from the University are negotiated between the University and each of the respective unions.
-This applies for all benefits except retirement, which is determined by state statute.
+If you are in a position covered by COGS, your benefits and the contribution levels from the University are negotiated between the University and the union.

 The University currently contributes 100% of the cost of 2.0 times your salary for life insurance, your long-term disability plan, and single health & dental insurance.
 The contributions toward the cost of your health and insurance depends upon your family status.
 The cost can vary from free to a substantial amount depending upon the plan selected.
 It is important to review the products and prices annually to insure that you are making an appropriate choice in consideration of you and your family’s usage of medical/dental care.

 Graduate Assistants: Contributions are based on bargaining between COGS and the University.